 - In his video about Anonymous, when the film gets into the Anti-Stratfordian theory about how the "real" Shakespeare was also the bastard child of Queen Elizabeth and unknowingly committed incest with her, and siring another bastard child, the video displays the text: "THIS IS WHAT ANTI-STRATFORDIANS ACTUALLY BELIEVE".

-- Not So Above It All: During his crossover with Film Brain on The League of Extraordinary Gentlemen, FB catches Oan reading the graphic novel and calls him out on it.
-Later, Oan is raging over the movie's many changes from the book, and realizes he's become a fanboy.
+- Not So Above It All: During his crossover with Film Brain on The League of Extraordinary Gentlemen, FB catches Kyle reading the graphic novel and calls him out on it.
+Later, Kyle is raging over the movie's many changes from the book, and realizes he's become a fanboy.

-- Not So Different: In the review of The Girlfriend Experience, he 'inadvertently' draws similarities between escort and porn websites, and being an internet reviewer.
+- In the review of The Girlfriend Experience, he 'inadvertently' draws similarities between escort and porn websites, and being an internet reviewer.
 At the end of the review, he goes to work on his other job, as a host on webcam site LiveJasmin

 - Not So Stoic: He very rarely breaks down or goes over the top, making those few instances much more powerful (i.e. his reaction to a disturbing scene in his review of Alice).